"The art of simplicity is a puzzle of complexity."-- Douglas Horton

 Even during sleep, the brain continues to work—processing information, creating memories, and clearing out toxins

-It has no pain receptors, so it does feel pain
+It has no pain receptors, but it does feel pain in surrounding areas.

 It can only survive up to 6 minutes without oxygen